 Sing Me a Geography Song

 Invite the class, small groups or individual students to create a song, poem, rap, or advertising jingle about a geographic area, country, or state you are studying in class.
 Explain that the song must be historically and geographically accurate.
 Depending on the age of your students, you might add extra guidelines about the length of the song.
 Consider performing the song for families or another class.
-For inspiration, obtain recordings of famous city/state songs such as New York, New York, I Left My Heart in San Francisco, Hooray for Hollywood, and Please Come to Boston.
+For inspiration, obtain recordings of famous city/state songs such as:

 - Hooray for Hollywood

 - Arkansas Traveler